-How to Come Up With A Perfect Name for Your Online Course
+How to Choose a Perfect Name for Your Online Course (Tips + Examples)

 Choosing the perfect course name can feel like a monumental task.
 With just a few words, you should be able to convey confidence and authoritativeness for the program you offer.

 Although it might feel like the stakes are high—after all, you are trying to persuade an audience that you have the expertise they are looking for—we have a solution for you.

 We have a solution for you.
 Using the Online Course Name Generator above and these seven tips, you have everything you need to find the perfect name for your next online course.

 Because there are many types of programs, the words you use for your course title can help your audience know what to expect.

 For example, a signature course can benefit from a brandable and memorable name like Marie Forleo’s B-School; contrast that with a spotlight course that often articulates the one problem it solves, such as Create a WordPress Website in 24 Hours or Less Guaranteed.

 Drone Launch Academy does an excellent job of differentiating the different types of courses they offer.
 For example: